How we moved to Italy

 Importing a Car

 A word about importing a US car to Italy.
 I see questions all the time about this and the consensus is, DON’T DO IT!
 The car would need to be retrofitted to comply with EU standards, which can be costly.
 Dealing with the Italian Authorities is not for the faint hearted.
 And you would still need to be a resident here to be able to get it registered.
 It is infinitely easier to buy a car here after you move.
 There are plenty of low cost vehicles.
-Another thing to consider is that you cannot drive a car on a new Italian Drivers License (see below) with more than 55KW of power or about 74 horsepower, for the first year.
+Another thing to consider is that you cannot drive a car on a new Italian Drivers License (see below) with more than 55KW of power or about 95 horsepower for three years.
 See below information on drivers licenses.

 Here are a couple of links from people who have tried to bring a car that are informative.